progress/latte/README.md

 This will add [PCT][] tasks and types to your project and integrate [PCT] with [Gradle] lifecycle tasks.
-It does this by modifying the [Gradle] project model in the following way:
+It does this by modifying the [Gradle] project model.

- - adds new configuration _pct_
- - adds a repository where PCT can be downloaded from; this is temporary, we hope [PCT] can be published to Maven Central or JCenter in the future
+The following are a list of enhancements beyond the original [grabl] plugin

  - adds a dependency on [PCT] 211
  - adds a dependency on Google gson 2.8.0 which is required by PCT ABLUnit task
- - loads PCT Ant tasks and types into AntBuilder using loader ref _pct_
- - creates native [Gradle] tasks
+ - adds a backup database task
+ - adds the ability to run ABL code as a task
+ - adds ability to create a database

 ## Links ##